simerplaha/ShareAlike-and-Acknowledge-License/README.md

 The License of this License is this License itself.

+Adapted Work and Alike Work of this License requires acknowledgement.

 ## No Liability
 **_Please note that I'm not a lawyer.
 The above work and this License is NOT reviewed by a professional lawyer._**